ssp4all/csc-510-hw-03/README.md

 Only one person said that he had seen Julia code earlier, all other participants had never read or written code in Julia.
 So we can say that for all participants, finding bugs in Julia was a new experience.
 We also tend to think that due to less familiarity debugging in Julia might be difficult.

 A code snippet of Julia was shown to them before their debugging task and they were asked to predict the difficulty level they will face in the experiment.
-90% of people felt the difficulty might be moderate to Hard.
-Only 1 person felt the difficulty would be very easy.
+90% of people felt the difficulty might be easy to moderate.
+Only 1 person felt the difficulty would be hard.

 70% of the participants were able to successfully debug all the bugs in the experiment.
 While a single participant(10%) wasn't able to find a single bug in the allotted time.

 After the experiment, we could see a shift of opinion when they were asked to rate the difficulty level again.
-40% felt the task was very easy to easy as contrary to 10% before the experiment and 60% felt it to be moderate to hard, down from 90% before the experiment.
+40% felt the task was very easy to easy as contrary to 30% before the experiment and 60% felt it to be moderate to hard, down from 70% before the experiment.

 ### Comparison between all languages in the experiment:
 The average mean ranking of Ruby, Julia, and Go were 1.8, 2.0, and 1.7 respectively.
 The mode for all of the three languages was 2.
 It was noted that people reasoned their ranking because they were able to relate a language with a language they were familiar with.
 For example, Ruby and Julia were pointed out to have a similar syntax to Python.
 Also, some of the people were familiar with some of the languages as they had themselves wrote the Game of Life code for their team in that language.